lucaspettit/HyperEncoder/README.md

                    Default=checkpoint
 --sample_dir    : Directory name to save image samples.
                    Default=samples
+--log_dir       : Directory name to save log files.
+Used for TensorBoard.
+                   Default=logs
 --train         : True for training.
 False for testing.
                    Default=True
 --model_path    : The path for the model to use during testing.